NU-Formula-Racing/daq-wireless-com/README.md

 - **Reliability**: wircom implements a simple, yet effective, acknowledgment system to ensure that data is received correctly.
 This mechanism allows for the retransmission of lost packets.
 - **An easy-to-use API**: wircom provides a simple API for sending and receiving data.
 Focus on your application, not on the details of wireless communication.
 Handles the serialization and deserialization of data for you.

 This library is heavily integrated with the [daqser](https://github.com/NU-Formula-Racing/daq-serializer-24) library, which is our custom data serialization library.
-It is used to serialize and deserialize data for transmission over wircom.
+Although it does not use daqser internally, the primary use case, and all provided utilities, are a built around a network that uses daqser to communicate.

 ## Suggested Network Topology